Susannnnnna/Qt-BLEPulseSensor/README.md

 # QML project for app with Bluetooth Low Energy & Pulse Sensor connection
 ## Objective
 This project encompasses two key components:
-1. **Simple GUI App**: a user-friendly GUI that allow you to monitor your heart rate with extra knowledge about circulatory system and pulse
+1. **Simple GUI App**: a user-friendly GUI that allows you to monitor your heart rate with extra knowledge about the circulatory system and pulse
 2. **Bluetooth Low Energy & Pulse Sensor Integration**: data read from the heart rate sensor is sent to the application via the BLE module.

 ## Key results